Sula-The-Light/ADS_3/README.md

 --------------------------------------------------------------------------

+1. Experiment detailed explanation

 In Category A: Basic Sorting , i have picked "Bubble Sort" as an easy and fast sorting algorithm

 Time Complexity: $O(n^2)$

 The main thing I used in this and further tasks were arrays.
 For example , I used one in "Sorter" class.
 In "Sorter", in particular , "Bubble Sort" , "int[] arr" was used as the main container for my sortable numbers.
 Nested for loops are also used here.
 The outer loop is responsible for the number of passes through the array, and the inner loop is responsible for comparing neighboring elements.  $if (arr[j] > arr[j+1])$  in bubble sort is the "heart" of the algorithm, determining the order of the elements.
 In other words , Bubble Sort is a simple comparison-based algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order

 --------------------------------------------------------------------------